JustinasBliujus/Task-Two/README.md

   |              	| Deque            	| 49.2346  	  | 45.56989   |
   |              	| List             	| 20.2182  	  | 27.45686   |

+  Antroji strategija pagreitino vector ir deque darbą, tačiau sulėtino listo darbą.

   System:
   Processor	Intel(R) Pentium(R) CPU G4560 @ 3.50GHz, 3504 Mhz, 2 Core(s), 4 Logical Processor(s)
   Installed Physical Memory (RAM)	8.00 GB
   SSD

+  ## User Manual ##
+  Use makefile to connect program files together.

+1. User is asked for input (f,k or a); f for one time program usage from a file, k for one time program usage from console, a for program analysis.
+2. f -> input file name -> get results.
+3. k -> number of homework tasks -> calculate result with (m) median or (v) average -> input students name -> input his grades or choose them to be generated -> repeat.
+Input "baigti darba" to get results.
+4. a -> input number of files to be tested -> choose (g) for new file or (s) for existing file -> input file name -> get results.